 Based on the experience in other countries, most cases associated with fraudulent documentation or illegal importation showed clinical signs of rabies within 30 days of entry.
-Smith et al. (2021) suggested a 30-day waiting period would have reduced the likelihood of entry of rabid animals into the European Union and the United States in most recent cases associated with fraudulent certification.
+This is consistent with Australia's pre-2013 policy for the importation of dogs and cats, where a minimum 30-day PEQ period was required for animals from countries where RABV was present (Department of Agriculture 2013).
+Smith et al. (2021) suggested a 30-day pre-export waiting period after the certified serological testing would have reduced the likelihood of entry of rabid animals into the European Union and the United States in most recent cases associated with fraudulent certification as the animals would have displayed clinical signs during a 30-day waiting period prior to export.
 In experimental RABV infection studies, dogs displayed clinical signs and/or died from 11 to 28 days post infection (Cho & Lawson 1989; Fekadu et al. 1992; Manickam, Basheer & Jayakumar 2008).
 The recent incident in Canada, which did not develop signs for 197 days post importation (OIE 2022), is extremely rare.
 These incidents in these countries where rabies is present but well controlled, resulted in extensive public health investigations and loss of animal health status in some cases.

-For dog and cat imports from group 1 and 2 approved countries, the biosecurity risk of RABV is managed entirely offshore and no change is recommended to the PEQ period of at least 10 days.
+For dog and cat imports from group 1 and 2 approved countries, the biosecurity risk of RABV is managed entirely offshore and no change is recommended to current requirements.
+That is that no PEQ period is required for dogs and cats from group 1 approved countries.
+For dog and cats imports from group 2 approved countries, a minimum 10 day PEQ period is required.

-Dog and cat imports from group 3 approved countries should undertake a PEQ period of at least 30 days if they have been prepared in compliance with the pre-export measures.
-In some cases, animals may need to he held longer than 30 days to verify compliance with the pre-export measures, in which case, the period should not exceed 180 days.
-This increase in PEQ period is required due to the significant risks due to commercialisation of the companion animals trade, and the increase in detected and suspected fraudulent certification for pre-export measures.
+Returning Australian dogs and cats from group 3 approved countries, where evidence of previous export from Australia (e.g. an export permit) can be provided as part of the import permit application, should undertake a PEQ period of at least 10 days if they have been prepared in compliance with the pre-export measures.
+Dog and cat imports from group 3 approved countries, if the identification check has been completed by an official veterinarian and submitted as part of the import permit application, should undertake a PEQ period of at least 10 days if they have been prepared in compliance with the pre-export measures.
+All other dog and cat imports from group 3 approved countries should undertake a PEQ period of at least 30 days if they have been prepared in compliance with the pre-export measures.
+In some cases, animals may need to he held longer to verify compliance with the pre-export measures, in which case the period should not exceed 180 days.
+This increase in PEQ period is required due to the significant risks because of commercialisation of the companion animals trade, and the increase in detected and suspected fraudulent activities associated with pre-export measures.
+These risks are mitigated without the need for an extended PEQ period in returning Australian dogs and cats, and those where identification and residency can be confirmed by the official veterinarian.